mnijadi/parliamentary-transparency-big-data-platform/README.md

 ## Description

 This project aims to provide a big data platform for parliamentary transparency.
+The platform will contain data from the [Moroccan Chamber of Deputies](https://www.chambredesrepresentants.ma/fr/).
+We are concerned about written questions, oral questions and government engagements.
+We mainly have 3 main tasks to accomplish:

+1. Collecting data from the Moroccan Chamber of Deputies website.
+2. Implementing a big data infrastucture for data storage and preprocessing.
+3. Building a web application or dashboard to visualize data.

 ## Setup